CPA/Dance & Performance

 Florentina Holzinger

 studied choreography at the School for New Dance Development (SNDO) in Amsterdam.
 Dangerous stunts, spectacular circus acts, splatter scenes or extreme martial arts – Florentina Holzinger’s work can be situated at the intersection of high culture and so-called entertainment culture, while it can also be read as a continuous feminist manifesto.
-TANZ, which premiered at TQW in 2019, was the only Austrian production to be invited to Berliner Theatertreffen in 2020 and was also awarded the Nestroy for best director.
-Holzinger’s Étude for an Emergency.
+TANZ, which premiered at TQW in 2019, was invited to the 2020 Theatertreffen festival in Berlin, and Holzinger was awarded the Nestroy Theatre Prize for best director.
+Her Étude for an Emergency.
 Composition for Ten Bodies and a Car was shown at Münchner Kammerspiele in 2020.
-Florentina Holzinger is part of René Pollesch’s artistic team at Volksbühne Berlin.
+A Divine Comedy followed in 2022, premiered at the Ruhrtriennale and shown immediately afterwards at TQW.
+Florentina Holzinger is currently working at the Volksbühne in Berlin, directed by René Pollesch, where Ophelia’s Got Talent premiered and has since been shown in the repertoire.
+This year, Holzinger presented Étude for Church at the Festival Atonal in Berlin.
+In 2024, she will stage her first opera, Sancta Susanna by Paul Hindemith, at the Wiener Festwochen.

 Credits

-With Melody Alia, Saioa Alvarez Ruiz, Inga Busch, Renée Copraij, Sophie Duncan, Paige A. Flash, Florentina Holzinger, Annina Machaz, Xana Novais, Netti Nüganen, Urška Preis, Zora Schemm Princess Tweedle Needle And Stella Adriana Bergmann, Greta Lou Grip, Isadora Kleiner, Lea Schünemann, Nike Strunk, Laila Yoalli Waschke Concept, direction Florentina Holzinger Sound design Stefan Schneider Music Paige A. Flash, Urška Preis, Stefan Schneider Stage design Nikola Knežević Lighting design Anne Meeussen Video design Melody Alia, Jens Crull, Max Heesen Live camera Melody Alia Dramaturgy Renée Copraij, Sara Ostertag, Fernando Belfiore, Michele Rizzo Dramaturgy Volksbühne Johanna Kobusch Production management Dana Tucker, Katharina Wallisch, Stephan Werner Tour management Dana Tucker Management, international distribution Katharina Wallisch – A production by Volksbühne am Rosa-Luxemburg-Platz and Spirit, co-produced by Productiehuis Theater Rotterdam, Tanzquartier Wien, Arsenic Lausanne, asphalt Festival, Gessnerallee Zürich, Kampnagel Internationales Sommerfestival and DE SINGEL Antwerpen.
-With kind support from the Municipal Department of Cultural Affairs, Vienna, and the Austrian Federal Ministry of Arts, Culture, the Civil Service and Sport.
+With Melody Alia, Saioa Alvarez Ruiz, Inga Busch, Renée Copraij, Sophie Duncan, Fibi Eyewalker, Paige A. Flash, Florentina Holzinger, Annina Machaz, Xana Novais, Netti Nüganen, Urška Preis, Zora Schemm (RambaZamba Theatre) And Stella Adriana Bergmann, Golda Kaden, Izzy Kleiner, Lea Schünemann, Laila Yoalli Waschke, Zoë Willens Concept, direction Florentina Holzinger Sound design Stefan Schneider Music Paige A. Flash, Urška Preis, Stefan Schneider Stage design Nikola Knežević Stage assistance Camilla Smolders Technical direction Stephan Werner Technical assistance Jan Havers, Dörte Wilfroth Lighting design Anne Meeussen Video design Melody Alia, Jens Crull, Max Heesen Live camera Melody Alia Dramaturgy Renée Copraij, Sara Ostertag, Fernando Belfiore, Michele Rizzo Dramaturgy Volksbühne Johanna Kobusch Production management Katharina Wallisch, Stephan Werner Tour management Moira Garee Management, international distribution neon lobster (Katharina Wallisch, Giulia Messia) – A production by Volksbühne am Rosa-Luxemburg-Platz and Spirit, co-produced by Productiehuis Theater Rotterdam, Tanzquartier Wien, Arsenic Lausanne, asphalt Festival Düsseldorf, Gessnerallee Zurich, Kampnagel International Summer Festival Hamburg and deSingel Antwerp.
+With kind support from the Municipal Department of Cultural Affairs, Vienna, and the Austrian Federal Ministry of the Arts, Culture, the Civil Service and Sports.
 Thanks to RambaZamba Theatre Berlin.

 21.10.+